Website icon Xpert.Digital

 Erosion of standards

-Without countermeasures, European standards in areas such as environmental, social and governance could be undermined.
+Without countermeasures, European standards in areas such as the environment, social issues and governance could be undermined.

 However, trade escalation also carries risks: